thawkin3/boundaries-demo/README.md

 **Use mock data when the code you're integrating with doesn't exist yet.
 This allows you to:**

 1. Not be blocked if you're a frontend developer waiting on a backend developer to create the backend API

+## Running the App Locally

+1. `yarn install`
+2. `yarn start`
+3. Navigate to http://localhost:3000/ in your browser